Hungerford massacre: Firearms ownership

 Ryan was issued a shotgun certificate on 2 February 1978, and on 11 December 1986 he was granted a firearm certificate covering the ownership of two pistols.
 The licence only permitted Ryan to use the weapons at approved ranges; his application stated that he would use them at the Dunmore Shooting Centre Club in Abingdon and he was also a member of the Wiltshire Shooting Centre rifle club in Devizes.
-He later applied to have the certificate amended to cover a third pistol, as he intended to sell one of the two he had acquired since the granting of the certificate (a Smith & Wesson .38-caliber revolver) and to buy two more.
+He later applied to have the certificate amended to cover a third pistol, as he intended to sell one of the two he had acquired since the granting of the certificate (a Smith & Wesson .38-calibre revolver) and to buy two more.
 This was approved on 30 April 1987.
 On 14 July, he applied for another variation, to cover two semi-automatic rifles, which was approved on 30 July.
 At the time of the massacre, he was licensed to possess eight firearms, which he purchased between 17 December 1986 and 8 August 1987: